tallesl/net-Query/README.md

 {
     var select = UserSelect;

-    // using a ExpandoObject as parameters helps when dealing with optional conditions. dynamic parameters = new ExpandoObject();
+    // using a ExpandoObject as parameters helps when dealing with optional conditions dynamic parameters = new ExpandoObject();

     if (!string.IsNullOrWhiteSpace(name))